-The Skippy project began in 2010 when Morteza joined the ANU as a PhD student, and Roy spent a 1-month sabbatical at ISIR in Paris, courtesy of Vincent Hayward.
+The Skippy project began in 2010 when Morteza Azad joined the Australian National University as a PhD student, and Roy spent a one-month sabbatical at ISIR in Paris, courtesy of Vincent Hayward.
 Morteza provided the energy and enthusiasm to get things going, while Roy's sabbatical gave him the chance to figure out how balancing really works, viewing it as a physical process rather than an exercise in control theory.
 Over the next four years, Morteza implemented planar balancing, both on a sharp point and on a rolling contact; single hops beginning and ending in a balanced configuration; and the first example of bend-swivel balance control in 3D.

 That's an impressive amount of progress for a single PhD, but it was all done in simulation.
 The real challenge was to make a physical robot that could do all this stuff, and that became possible when Roy joined IIT in 2014.
-IIT has all the necessary resources and expertise to create world-class robotic devices, and it is a perfect place to create Skippy.
+IIT has all the necessary resources and expertise to create world-class robotic devices, and it is a sensible place to try and create Skippy.

 The Skippy project got off to a good start at IIT, but then suffered a serious setback: the first student on the project (name withheld) turned out to be a very unfortunate choice.
 He held back progress for years, then wrote a dishonest PhD thesis in which he claimed that his own technically incompetent design was Skippy.
 Team productivity more than doubled after he left.